katerman/react-legend/README.md

 *Should i use state?*

 Legend is designed to be used with stateless components using the legend store to keep track of all data.
+However if something doesn't need to be held globally state is fine to use.

 *I need some examples!*

-As of now there are only 3 examples.
-Button clicker, Todo, and async.
+There are some examples in the example folder.
 These examples show a basic usage of react-legend.

+A real working app using React-legend can be found [here](https://github.com/katerman/clueless).